The Tate Conjecture for even dimensional Gushel-Mukai varieties in characteristic $p\geq 5$: Introduction

 Almost the entire paper is devoted to the proof of the main theorem for GM sixfolds; see \ref{subsec:GM4proof} below for a sketch of how GM fourfolds are handled.
 Motivically, a GM sixfold decomposes as the direct sum of a purely algebraic part (i.e., a direct sum of Tate motives) and a ``variable part'' in degree~$6$ that is of K3 type, in the sense that over the complex numbers its Hodge realisation is of K3 type.
+Recall that the Tate Conjecture for K3 surfaces over finite fields is now known in all cases, due to the work of Nygaard~\cite{Nygaard} and Ogus--Nygaard~\cite{NygOgus}, Maulik~\cite{Maulik}, Charles~\cite{Charles}, \cite{Charles2}, Madapusi Pera~\cite{MP-K3}, and Madapusi Pera--Kim~\cite{KimMP}.

 Our proof of Theorem~\ref{thm:TCGMcharp} for GM sixfolds closely follows the approach used by Madapusi Pera in his proof of the Tate conjecture for K3 surfaces \cite{MP-K3}, which is based on a careful study of families of motives (in the sense of compatible systems of cohomological realizations) that live over integral canonical models of certain Shimura varieties.
 This takes up Sections \ref{sec:FamMotivesChar0}--\ref{sec:TCGM6} of the paper.

 In a nutshell, the idea of the proof is to show that, for $Y/k$ as in Theorem~\ref{thm:TCGMcharp} with $\dim(Y) = 6$, the space of Tate classes in $H^6(Y)\bigl(3\bigr)$ is spanned by Tate classes~$\xi$ that can be lifted to characteristic~$0$, i.e., for which there exists a lifting of~$Y$ to a GM sixfold~$\scrY$ over a dvr of mixed characteristic $(0,p)$ such that $\xi$ lifts to a Tate class on the generic fibre of~$\scrY$.
 (Note that for different Tate classes~$\xi$ different liftings of~$Y$ are used; in general there will not exist a single~$\scrY$ to which all Tate classes can be lifted.)
 This is enough to deduce the Tate conjecture, as the Tate conjecture for GM varieties in characteristic~$0$ is known; see our paper~\cite{FuMoonen-GM1}.